Velocidex/velociraptor-docs/content/docs/clients/vfs/_index.md

 To automate collection it is better to write special purpose `VQL Artifacts` to identity the information of interest.

-Our next section explores what artifacts are and how we collect them using Velociraptor.
+The [Artifacts](/docs/vql/artifacts/) section explores what Velociraptor artifacts are and how we collect them.